-In 2018 the average battery life of smartphones has gone up to over 11 hours of charge.
+In 2019, the average battery life of smartphones went up to over 12 hours of charge.
 This time is based on web browsing which uses about as much resources as mobile trading.

 Don’t be fooled by battery sizes – a bigger battery does not mean longer battery life!